sts10/tidy/readme.markdown

             Whittle list exactly to a specified length, only taking minimum number of words from the beginning of inputted list(s).
 If the outputted list is not exactly the specified length, it will try again by taking a different amount of words form input list(s).
-As a result, this using this option may take a moment.
-Useful for working with lists that are sorted by word frequency or some other metadata.
+As a result, this using this option may cause Tidy to take a moment to produce the finished list.
 Can accept expressions in the form of base**exponent (helpful for generating diceware lists).

+            This option should generally only be used if the following conditions are met:

+            (a) the inputted word list is sorted by desirability (e.g. ordered by word frequency);
+            (b) the user is either removing prefix words, removing suffix words, and/or doing a Schlinkert prune; (c) the user needs the resulting list to be an exact length.

             Optionally can also take and a rough "starting point", after a comma.
 For example, --whittle-to 7776,15000 would start by taking the first 15,000 words from the inputted